-~CPG/FEL Partners offer a turn-key solution option: CPG/FEL can do most of the application process and manage the aggregation portfolio once it is accepted by the town.
-Alternatively, they can work with a local committee to do the work.
+~CPG/FEL Partners offer a turn-key solution option: the group can do most of the application process and manage the aggregation portfolio once it is accepted by the town.
+Alternatively, they can work with a committee.

 Questions:

 ~ What percentage of customers choose renewable options?